Tips to increase your child's vocabulary

 Fortunately, children are eager and excited to learn new words.
 A child will learn new words the more he/she hears, sees and engages with them.

-10 strategies to boost your child’s vocabulary
+8 Tips to boost your child’s vocabulary

-Read often.
+- Read often.

-- Set aside time for one-on-one interactions.
+Set aside time for one-on-one conversations.

 - Incorporate new words into your daily routine.

-- Connect your child’s prior knowledge to the new word.
+- Talk about a new word and define it.
+Connect your child’s prior knowledge to the new word.

 - Model using a variety of words.
 For example happy can become cheerful, delighted, overjoyed or pleased.